Workshops

 Instructor: Tom Donohue

 Tom Donohue is an award-winning, EMMY-nominated filmmaker with over 25 years of experience creating broadcast documentaries for such clients as National Geographic Television, The Discovery Channel, and PBS.
 His assignments have taken him from the war-torn streets of Afghanistan to Central American rainforests in search of jaguars.
-Recent National Geographic assignments have taken him to the North Pole to film “Land of the Polar Bear” and to the Galapagos Islands to produce environmental vignettes.
+Recent National Geographic assignments have taken him to the North Pole to film “Land of the Polar Bear” and to the Galapagos Islands to produce environmental interstitials for Nat Geo programming.
 Tom’s approach to filmmaking is holistic: He produces, shoots, writes and edits his own works.
-This will be Tom’s ninth year teaching a “soup to nuts” approach to filmmaking during the 4-Week Documentary Film School.
-Tom also leads our Travel Workshops in Cuba, Guatemala, Mexico and Argentina.
+This will be Tom’s ninth year teaching his “soup to nuts” approach to filmmaking during the 4-Week Documentary Film School.
+Tom also leads Maine Media's Destination Workshops in Cuba, Guatemala, Mexico and Argentina.